 CMS managed to pull off a tripartite perger with fellow City firms Nabarro and Olswang on 1st May 2017.
 Many commentators (including ROF) thought it would be difficult to get such a complicated deal over the finishing line, so fair play to them.
-It's still too early to say what the new firm will look like, so for now the comments below apply to the legacy CMS, and the profiles for the other firms are included beneath this one.
+Because they may enlighten you, the profiles for the other firms are included beneath this one.

 The firm is an unusual beast.
 'CMS' refers to its global network, now expanded to 60 offices in over 30 countries across the world with over 5000 staff.
-However when you hear 'CMS Cameron McKenna' that refers to the firm's UK and Eastern European network.
+However, when you hear 'CMS Cameron McKenna', that refers to the firm's UK and Eastern European network.
 Slightly confusing messaging?
 As one London lawyer puts it, "Are we CMS?
 CMS Cameron McKenna?
 No one really knows".
+Following the merger, its unwieldy title is now CMS Cameron McKenna Nabarro Olswang.
+Or CMSCMNO.
+Or, as we'll call it, CMS.

-The firm has gradually been getting back since the unsettling days of the credit crunch when it made 43 fee-earners redundant and deferred its NQ start dates.
+The firm has long since recovered from the unsettling days of the credit crunch, when it made 43 fee-earners redundant and deferred its NQ start dates.
 In order to prevent further redundancies, a flexible working scheme was introduced in 2010, involving the vast majority of staff either working shorter weeks or taking unpaid leave.
-It acquired sickly Scottish firm Dundas & Wilson in May 2014, but as can be expected there were casualties, and 60 support staff roles were put on the line.
+In 2014 it acquired sickly Scottish firm Dundas & Wilson.

-CMS falls somewhat between two stools: despite sound financials it's still not considered big enough to enjoy the reputation and profits of the Magic Circle or the chasing pack.
+CMS has traditionally fallen somewhat between two stools: despite sound financials it's not been considered big enough to enjoy the reputation and profits of the Magic Circle or the chasing pack.
 And whilst insiders report that staff are a “genuinely decent bunch of down to earth people" and praise of "good work, good colleagues [and] an open and unpretentious environment", it can't offer the collegiality of smaller corporate firms like Travers Smith.
+The merger with Nabarro and Olswang may see it acquire sufficient heft to go the other way.

-The firm has just squeezed into the top half of the table in this year's Firm of the Year survey, with an overall score on 67%.
-There was still relief at having left the "Orwellian granite block” of Mitre House (its London office) for "fabulous", "fancy" open plan offices in Cannon Street in 2015.
-However, one lawyer says the office entrance is "trying too hard to be an airport lounge" and another says "the new offices are nice, if you like working in a call centre".
+Even in 2019, there was still relief at having left the "Orwellian granite block” of Mitre House (its London office) for "fabulous", "fancy" open plan offices in Cannon Street four years earlier.
+However, one lawyer said the office entrance was "trying too hard to be an airport lounge" and another said "the new offices are nice, if you like working in a call centre".

-Partners are described as "generally good leaders and active mentors" and the firm seems very encouraging of flexible working which one lawyer says is "not just lip service...the firm does seek to be ahead of the game with working mothers".
-Another agrees, saying they were "encouraged by senior management to work flexibly during tube strikes" and over the Christmas period "and given the tools to do so", with the provision of Microsoft Surface Pros.
+Partners were described as "generally good leaders and active mentors" and the firm seems very encouraging of flexible working which one lawyer said was "not just lip service...the firm does seek to be ahead of the game with working mothers".
+Another agreed, saying they were "encouraged by senior management to work flexibly during tube strikes" and over the Christmas period "and given the tools to do so", with the provision of Microsoft Surface Pros.

-Overall staff seem happy to come into work with people who are "supportive, knowledgeable, friendly" and 'the social life and general attitude of most partners and associates make it a nice place to work".
+Overall staff seemed happy to come into work with people who were "supportive, knowledgeable, friendly" and 'the social life and general attitude of most partners and associates make it a nice place to work".
 The firm's award winning CSR and pro bono team also received praise with one insider commenting that the "general charity work is outstanding."

 There were a couple of grumbles that it is "Relatively unknown outside legal circles, despite its size compared to equivalent-sized firms", with "Terrible branding/slogans which are hard to explain/justify to clients".